Tom Jervis

-Thomas Lachlan Jervis (born 4 February 1987) is an Australian professional basketball player who last played for the Rockingham Flames of the NBL1 West.
+Thomas Lachlan Jervis (born 4 February 1987) is an Australian professional basketball player for Clube Basket de Queluz of the Portuguese Proliga.
 He played college basketball for Bevill State Community College and Troy University in the United States before debuting in the National Basketball League (NBL).
 He won two NBL championships with the Perth Wildcats between 2013 and 2016.
 After two seasons with the Brisbane Bullets, Jervis returned to the Wildcats in 2018 and won his third championship.
 He retired from basketball in 2019 but made a comeback in January 2021 to re-join the Wildcats.

-Jervis is also well known for his time spent in the State Basketball League (SBL) with the East Perth Eagles, having played for them every year between 2009 and 2016, helping them win their maiden championship in 2014.
+In the State Basketball League (SBL) / NBL1 West, Jervis won a SBL championship with the East Perth Eagles in 2014 and a NBL1 West championship with the Rockingham Flames in 2022.

 Early life and career

 Jervis was born in the regional Western Australian city of Kalgoorlie.
 After moving to Perth from the Goldfields as a child, Jervis made his way through the ranks as a junior at the East Perth Basketball Association.
 He attended Morley Senior High School, represented Western Australia in Under 18s and Under 20s, and made his debut in the State Basketball League (SBL) with the East Perth Eagles in 2005.
 In 2006, he had a three-game stint with the Perth Redbacks in the SBL.

 Between 2005 and 2007, Jervis played basketball for Bevill State Community College.
 On 24 January 2007, he committed to play for Troy University, joining the Trojans via the JUCO transfer market.
 As a junior at Troy in 2007–08, Jervis averaged 5.0 points and 4.1 rebounds in 29 games (eight starts).
 As a senior in 2008–09, he averaged 6.7 points and 6.5 rebounds in 32 games (30 starts).

 Following his senior season at Troy, Jervis had a short-lived stint in Germany with Mitteldeutscher BC, signing on 24 July but only to part ways with the team on 24 August for personal reasons.

 Jervis played for the Eagles between 2009 and 2013, earning SBL All-Star Five honours every year between 2011 and 2013.

 By June 2011, Jervis had established himself as a household name in the SBL and was a regular at Perth Wildcats training sessions.
 As a result, he earned a call-up to the Australian Boomers squad for their training camp in preparation for their double-header against China in the 2011 YouYi Games.
 He ultimately did not make the final team, but he had hoped the experience would help him earn the 10th and final place on the Wildcats' roster for the 2011–12 season.
 Joining Jervis on the shortlist included Everard Bartlett, Greg Hire and Ben Purser.
 After missing out on the spot to childhood-friend Hire, Jervis was overlooked for a roster spot by the Cairns Taipans after going on tour with them in China.